The Hunter vs. Farmer Sales Model: Which is Best for Your Sales Team?

 - Hitting (or exceeding) quota

-Every good farmer knows that it takes a long time for a good, solid crop to grow.
-While hunters love the thrill of now-now-now, farmers enjoy the patient work of cultivating strong relationships with customers in the long term.
+Every good farmer knows it takes a long time for a good, solid crop to grow.
+While hunters love the thrill of now-now-now, farmers enjoy the patient work of cultivating long-term relationships with customers over time.

 The farmer spends their days: